alexmacarthur/alexmacarthur/README.md

-# I'm Alex, a developer for [Ramsey Solutions](https://www.daveramsey.com) in Nashville-ish, TN.
+# I'm a developer for [Ramsey Solutions](https://www.daveramsey.com) in Nashville-ish, TN.

 I love what I do and [why I do it](https://www.fansofourfans.com/).
 Get to know me by: